phillord/tawny-owl/docs/what-is-owl.md

 Protege rather than tawny.

-The [Good OD tutorial](http://purl.org/goodod/guideline) provides a good description of both the philosophical and comptational issues of ontology building.
+The [Good OD tutorial](http://purl.org/goodod/guideline) provides a good description of both the philosophical and computational issues of ontology building.

 [tawny-pizza](https://github.com/phillord/tawny-pizza) is a port of the Pizza